WITI (TV): Programming

-WITI delays Fox's Saturday late night repeat block by a half-hour due to the station's 10:00 p.m. newscast.
+WITI delays Fox's Saturday late night repeat block by a half-hour due to the station's 10 p.m. newscast.
 In its first period as a Fox-owned station, WITI's syndicated programming inventory largely came from 20th Television and it has served as a test station for many of the distribution unit's series, a role it has resumed with Fox First Run; 20th Television was absorbed into Disney-ABC Domestic Television in 2020.
 Since 2010, programs distributed by Fox have been reduced to only a small portion of channel 6's syndicated lineup (including various repeat packages of COPS until it was pulled in 2020), and shows produced by other distributors such as Sherri, a program which already has FTS as its major affiliate base.
 Some other syndicated programs seen on WITI include Judge Judy, TMZ on TV/TMZ Live and Extra among others, along with Access Hollywood, the latter three forming a late night entertainment news block.
-The station also carries Builder's Showcase, which is also carried on Madison Fox affiliate WMSN and Green Bay/Fox Cities NBC affiliate WGBA, and a longtime fixture of the station produced since July 2000 by the station's advertising department where homebuilding services are offered.
+The station also carries Builder's Showcase on Saturday mornings, which is also carried on Madison Fox affiliate WMSN and Green Bay/Fox Cities NBC affiliate WGBA-TV, and a longtime fixture of the station produced since July 2000 by the station's advertising department where homebuilding services are offered (it and an additional half-hour of paid programming fill what would otherwise be the first hour of Big Noon Kickoff during the fall, which instead airs on WITI-DT2).
 Until 2019, Fox's NFL Kickoff, which precedes Fox NFL Sunday, was aired on WITI-DT2 on Sunday mornings instead due to E/I commitments and an existing syndication agreement to carry the tourism series Discover Wisconsin on Sunday mornings (in the 2019 season, the allowance by the FCC to air E/I programming in the 6 a.m. hour allowed the carriage of Kickoff on 6.1 for the first time).
-The station's E/I requirements are fulfilled by the Xploration Station block offered by Fox.
+The station's E/I requirements are fulfilled by the Xploration Station block offered by Fox, often before the station's weekend morning newscasts.